Interactive Mode Guide

 Undo Last Removal:

-./capcat remove-source --undo
+capcat remove-source --undo

 List All Sources

-Display all available sources grouped by category.
+Display all available sources.

 Output Format:

-- ieee IEEE Spectrum
+ieee IEEE Spectrum

-- mashable Mashable
+mashable Mashable

-- nature Nature News
+nature Nature

-- scientificamerican Scientific American
+scientificamerican Scientific American

 Use Cases: